Kalipada Singha Thakur: Legacy

 Raja Kalipada Singha Thakur was the last titular Raja of Bishnupur Raj.
 During his time, the estate of Bishnupur was reduced to a small Zamindari.
 While the geographical extent of Bishnupur had shrunk from its days when it was a kingdom, Thakur tried to maintain the glamour and aristocratic nature of his holdings.
-In 1942, he ignored the verdict of the District Magistrate (India) and performed the ritual firing of canon during Mahashtthami day of Durga Puja.In 1969, he contested the legislative assembly elections in West Bengal, standing from Bishnupur, South 24 Parganas (Vidhan Sabha constituency).
+In 1942, he ignored the verdict of the District Magistrate (India) and performed the ritual firing of canon during Mahashtthami day of Durga Puja.In 1969, he contested the legislative assembly elections in West Bengal, standing from Bishnupur, Bankura Assembly constituency.
 He stood as a candidate of the Bharatiya Jana Sangh, later re-formed as the Bharatiya Janata Party.
 He was defeated by the candidate of Bangla Congress.
 During his lifetime, most of the temples of Bishnupur was acquired by the Archaeological Survey of India(ASI).
 He died on 29 December 1983.